Graylog2/graylog-ansible-role/README.md

 Quickstart
 ----------

-- Copy your ssh key to the target host and make sure you can login passwordless
+- Copy your ssh key to the target host and make sure you can login passwordless (You need about 4GB ram to run Graylog at least)
 - Create a `playbook.yml` file, containing the following

 ```yaml